 -- 1. How do I think and feel about myself?
 Answer in one word or a short phrase.

--- 2. What is my self image?
+-- 2. What is my self-image?

 -- 3. Do I feel I am physically or intellectually handicapped in some area or do I feel I am whole?

--- 4. Do I see myself as old, middle-aged,
+-- 4. Do I see myself as old, middle-aged, or young?

 -- 5. Am I fat, thin, or average?